 In this way nostalgia is woven into a sense of both present and future.
 The mobilisation of the past in this way by managerial, employee, and consumer groups has been labelled ‘postalgia’ (Ybema 2004).
 This neologism indicates the construction of a ‘paradise yet to come’ (2004, 826), usually presented as an emotional anxiety-reducing approach controlled by managers to legitimise change.
-Ybema’s discussion of postalgia focuses exclusively on positioning the past, present, and future within organizations.
 As our description and analysis indicates, postalgia is also present in influential cultural communities promoting a new spirit of capitalism.
 The content, form, and materiality of the Do Lectures frame visions of the past and desires for the future.
 There is a strong fascination with the new, manifest in engagement with technologies such as social media, 3-D printing, and environmentalist innovations.
-However, the presence of the future is firmly rooted in continuity with the economic present and a selective mobilisation of an idealised past.
+However, the presence of the future is firmly rooted in continuity with the economic present and selective mobilisation of an idealised past.